httpwg/structured-field-tests/README.md

 ### __type Objects

-Because JSON doesn't natively accommodate some data types that Structured Headers does, the `expected` member uses an object with a `__type` member and a `value` member to represent these values.
+Because JSON doesn't natively accommodate some data types that Structured Fields does, the `expected` member uses an object with a `__type` member and a `value` member to represent these values.

 For example: